rist-ro/rl-introduction-notes/sutton_rl.md

 #### Monte Carlo Tree Search (MCTS)

 MCTS is  a rollout algorithm which  stores a truncated lookahead tree to store estimates of future values.
-To implement a MCTS algorithm we require these 4 steps:
+To implement an MCTS algorithm we require these 4 steps:

 * **A tree policy is used to traverse this memorized expanded tree of lookahead states (ie. the selection step) until a leaf node is reached**.
 Selecting which node to traverse to can be done using whatever method we want (eg. Upper Confidence Bound (UCB), $\varepsilon$- greedy, etc).
 * Depending on the implementation, **when reaching a leaf node, we can expand it and memorize its children in the search tree as well (ie. the expansion step)**.
 When exactly we opt for expansion depends on the algorithm.
 Some algorithms expand when a certain threshold of visits is reached, while others decide based on the estimated value of the leaf.